-Shipping and handling costs are recorded as part of cost of products sold at the time product is shipped or delivered to the customer.
+Shipping and handling costs are recorded as part of cost of products sold at the time product is shipped or delivered to the customer except as discussed in "Expense Classification".

 Property, Plant, and Equipment

 Property, plant, and equipment are stated at cost.
 Depreciation is computed by the straight-line method over the assets' estimated useful lives, as follows: